Chevrolet Camaro (fifth generation): Marketing

 A 2010 Camaro was shown while the main character was driving in the NBC series My Own Worst Enemy, which premiered on October 13, 2008, as part of a marketing arrangement between GM and NBC.

-As part of the 2010 Camaro launch in Japan, a special GM-made T-shirt was made available between July 9, 2009, and August 31, 2009.

-As part of the 2010 Camaro launch in Japan, a promotion movie for Camaro premiered in Altavision Ginza between November 1, 2009, and November 8, 2009.

-As part of the 2011 Camaro launch in Japan, new members joining Hooters Tokyo between October 25, 2010 and November 30, 2010, could win a 2010 Chevrolet Camaro LT RS.

 2011 model year

-Camaro coupe (2010)
+Camaro coupé

 For the 2011 model year, the Camaro V6 engine was rated at 312 hp and 278 lbft, an increase of 8 hp and 5 lbft from 2010.
 No engineering changes were made for the increase as GM claimed the 304 hp in the 2010 Camaro's engine was a conservative rating.

 The Synergy Green color from the 2010 Special Edition would be available on all 2011 model trim levels.
 A head-up display (HUD) with most of the instrument panel's information would be offered.
 The HUD is a modified version of the Chevrolet Corvette's display.
 The main difference is that the version in the Corvette is able to display lateral g-forces, while that amenity is not available on the Camaro.
+Due to the 2011 Fukushima earthquake, certain pigments were not available to make certain colors.

+In November 2011, the export version (excluding the Japanese version) of the Camaro was introduced after a two-year delay.
+The delay was due to unexpected domestic demand.
+The export version included different tail lamps with integrated reverse and amber turn signal lamps, larger external rearview mirrors with integrated side turn signal repeaters, a rear bumper without reverse light inserts, and other changes as to comply with ECE regulations.

 The Japanese model was unveiled in golf courses in Tokyo, Yokohama, Nagoya, Osaka.
-Japanese models include LT RS and SS RS with 6-speed automatic transmission and the choice of 9 body colors (including new Red Jewel).
+Japanese models include LT RS and SS RS with 6-speed automatic transmission and the choice of 9 body colors (including New Red Jewel).